Alvor1991/PP2-Online-Quiz/README.md

 ### Wireframes

 [Balsamiq](https://balsamiq.com/) was used to create a layout of the website in the planning phase.
-Here are my initial designs for the layout.
+Here are my initial layout designs.
+As you will see in the features section, I have since added a progress bar and a score counter.

 Page | Desktop Version
 --- | ---